Everyone's going to die. These St. Louis residents want to help you do it better.

 “My goal is that everyone has a good death,” said Joan Bretthauer of Creve Coeur, who named her doula business ACE, for advocacy, choice, education.
 “You only have one time to do it right.”

 In 2019, Bretthauer founded the Midwest End of Life Doula Collective, which recently topped two dozen members.
-Many came to the vocation after the death of a loved one — something increasingly common as baby boomers age and a global pandemic killed millions.
+Many came to the vocation after the death of a loved one.

 Delaney Rhea of Eureka lost her father-in-law, to cancer, and her grandfather, of natural causes, on the same day.